spodzone/timelapse-go/README.md

 # timelapse-go
 ## Timelapse image temporal linear interpolator

-*Warning*: Project very incomplete.
-Does nothing - yet.
-Give it time...

 ### History

 A long time ago I wrote the original timelapse.py, a couple of scripts to allow interpolating an image sequence - for example, in case of dropped frames or simply requiring frames in a timelapse sequence (without dropping the framerate too low).